 While the soil in New England is superficially hard, beneath it run springs of spiritual openness.
 This isn’t always a good thing, of course, but there’s something about this area of the nation that is spiritually fertile.
-America’s two major cults — the Latter Day Saints and the Jehovah’s Witnesses — had their genesis in the Northeast United States, both in New York state.
-(Back in the day 200 year-old church in Vermont actually kicked out Joseph Smith’s secretary for heresy!)
+America’s two major cults — the Latter Day Saints and the Jehovah’s Witnesses — had their genesis in the Northeast United States, both in New York state (back in the day, a 200 year-old church in Vermont actually kicked out Joseph Smith’s secretary for heresy!).
 The New Age movement and pagan spiritualities are still popular in pockets throughout rural areas and college towns.

 But there is a rich evangelical heritage in New England, of course.
 The Great Awakenings began here.
 George Whitefield, Jonathan Edwards, the Haystack Revival, the student missionary movement, etc. The heritage is rich.
 New England enjoys a great history of Reformational preaching and mission.
 Lemuel Haynes of Rutland, Vermont, a strong Calvinist parish minister, was the first black pastor of an all-white church in the United States.

-But where gospel fires once burned now looks burnt over.
+But where gospel fires once burned now look burnt over.
 The majority religion in New England is Catholicism, which seems so odd given the evangelical fervor of the Awakenings.

 Many of us believe God can and will do something great again in New England.
 As in the days of Amos, we are praying that God will do what he promised to do for his dispersed children: “In that day I will raise up the booth of David that is fallen and repair its breaches, and raise up its ruins and rebuild it as in the days of old” (Amos 9:11).